 By establishing objectives for your employees, you are setting expectations.
-For example, if you set an objective for a member of staff in a telesales team to provide 20 sales leads per week, that member of staff knows exactly what he or she needs to achieve to be ‘good’ at what they do.
+For example, if you set a target for a member of staff in a telesales team to provide 20 sales leads per week, that member of staff knows exactly what he or she needs to achieve to be ‘good’ at what they do.

 Each employee’s objectives should align to the business goals.
-If you want to grow sales by 10% this year, your sales team members should have objectives that together, add up to the total.
+If you want to grow sales by 10% this year, your sales team members should have targets that together, add up to the total.

 Equally, it is important that your staff see the relevance of the objectives you set for them.
 Unless they can see how what they do adds to the bigger picture your employee will struggle to see how his or her efforts support the organisation’s mission.
 They will not feel engaged and probably won’t perform at the levels you need or want.

 The goals you set should challenge the member of staff and give them an opportunity to learn and develop their skills whilst trying to achieve them.
 An individual’s objectives work best when they are lined up to specific development needs as well as key business objectives.
 Their objectives should therefore drive their behaviours and help the business improve.